HernanW4/sorting_trait/README.md

 # sorting_trait

-Sort Trait which sorts items of any list.
+A simple Sort Trait which sorts items of any list.

 Sorts: integers, char, float.